bunyan-logger/bunyan/README.md

   logger (which we call remote logging)

 These sources are all plugins: you have to add them as dependencies (or use the batteries-included hex package) if you want to use them.
+Y

 The sources send log messages to the collector.
 This in turn forwards the messages to the various log writers.
 Two writers come as standard: